How to Get a Class B CDL License in 2026: Requirements & Step-by-Step Guide

 1. Pre-Trip Inspection

 This is a memory test.
-You must walk around the truck and point to parts (Alternator, Brake Chambers, Tie Rods) and describe their condition.
-"Securely mounted, not cracked, bent, or broken."
+You must walk around the truck and point to parts (alternator, brake chambers, tie rods, slack adjusters) and describe their condition.
+Say: "Securely mounted, not cracked, bent, or broken."
 If you fail this, the test is over immediately.

 2. Basic Control Skills (Backing)